pfurrow/GetCleanDataClassProject/CodeBook.md

 accelerometer ("Acc" in the variable name)| g's or meters per second squared (m/s<sup>2</sup>) gyroscope ("Gyro" in the variable name) | radian per second (rad/s)

-Here is a complete list of the 66 variable averages in the tidy data set:
+Here is a complete list of the averages of the 66 variables in the tidy data set:

      |      |      |
 -----|------|------|